lexeme78557/lexeme78557.github.io/_projects/mass_farmer_markets.md

 ![large-map](https://raw.githubusercontent.com/drinkingtea2223/drinkingtea2223.github.io/main/assets/pngs/big_awkward_fm.png)

 I had originally made the graph with ipywidgets and contextily but unfortunately it is impossible to transport the widget and maintain its interactivity.
+However, as you will see from the image below, contextily allows for creating a background much like one that might be found in Google maps or other such services and is more visually appealing than the bland gray blocks and white contour outlines I have created.

 ![ctx-map](https://raw.githubusercontent.com/drinkingtea2223/drinkingtea2223.github.io/main/assets/pngs/fm_mass_ctx.png)

-For individuals interested in seeing this particular rendering with a more realistic map background, please try out the code below in a jupyter notebook or some other python setting.
+For individuals interested in seeing this particular rendering with a more realistic map background, please try out the code below in a [jupyter notebook](https://jupyter.org/) or another [python](https://www.python.org/) environment of your liking.

 ```python